|

 There’s no shortage of places to buy raki throughout Turkey if you want an authentic experience.

-Raki specifically is typically drunk at a Meyhane (fish restaurant), served with cold water and ice to make the flavor softer and paired with mezes (appetizers).
+Typically, you drink Raki at a Meyhane (fish restaurant), served with cold water and ice to make the flavor softer and paired with mezes (appetizers) and fish.

 Turkey offers both domestic and imported options when it comes to wine and liquor – so drinks from all over the world can be found in stores across the country, though obviously, the imported ones will be more expensive than domestic ones.